MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/errors.md

 ### EM0026 Could not parse the command line argument `A`: *

 The syntax given for the command line option `A` could not be parsed by the tool.
-It is likely incorrect.
-Please check the documentation, or help, for the correct syntax.
+Please check the documentation for the correct syntax.

 <a name="EM0099" />